 27 March - 6 June 2010

-'Jelly Mould Pavilions' is a quirky yet thought provoking exhibition by artist Lubaina Himid.
-The exhibition explores the challenges of commemorating the ongoing contribution of the people of the African diaspora to the history, culture and fabric of Liverpool.
+'Jelly Mould Pavilions' was a quirky yet thought provoking exhibition by artist Lubaina Himid.
+The exhibition explored the challenges of commemorating the ongoing contribution of the people of the African diaspora to the history, culture and fabric of Liverpool.

-'Jelly Mould Pavilions' features 30 hand-painted Victorian ceramic jelly moulds and 14 prints.
-The illustrations on the jelly moulds are inspired by influential Black figures such as Martin Luther King, William Still and Dred Scott, all strong and unique figures in the civil rights movement.
+'Jelly Mould Pavilions' featured 30 hand-painted Victorian ceramic jelly moulds and 14 prints.
+The illustrations on the jelly moulds were inspired by influential Black figures such as Martin Luther King, William Still and Dred Scott, all strong and unique figures in the civil rights movement.
 Lubaina's inspiration also comes from brightly coloured textile patterns from all over the African continent.

 Although these jelly mould monuments may never be built, their purpose is to encourage visitors to ask questions about the city's history, how we can celebrate and commemorate the Black community or whether we do this already.

 Lubaina chose Victorian jelly moulds as they symbolise the African diaspora's link to the sugar industry that used slaves.
 The jelly moulds are a device to encourage visitors to talk about enslavement, commerce and pleasure.

 Jelly mould interventions!

 As well as the main exhibition at Sudley House there were jelly mould interventions in the following venues: